DrBibop/RoR2VRMod/README.md

 - The aim ray will now activate on the appropriate hand when you have an aimable equipment or heresy skills.
 - The Soulbound Catalyst and the Frost Relic no longer appear around the player.
 - Fixed a bug that caused the camera HUD to freeze in place while paused.
+- Fixed a bug that caused parts of the multiplayer menu to not render properly creating an offset.